awesome231/Discord-Channel-Indexer/README.md

 1. Enter channel id, your discord token (DO NOT SHARE), and the path to the file you want to write (it will make the file if its not there)
 2. run the script and it will log all messages to that file

+If the script dies to a network error or dead cookie, you can set the start variable to one and enter in the last message's logged id and it will start logging again.

 Script will die when theres no more messages, it will stay open When script finished it prints a total message count and the path to the file